BayAreaOpenScienceGroup/BayAreaOpenScienceGroup.github.io/index.md

 Interested in joining the group or learning about future events?

-Join the discussion on our [Slack Channel](https://join.slack.com/t/bayareaopenscience/shared_invite/zt-143mx1ck2-PkM5WMagLrP1kPAY67cObg) or email [John Borghi](mailto:jborghi@stanford.edu) to be added to the mailing list.
+Join the discussion on our [Slack Channel](https://join.slack.com/t/bayareaopenscience/shared_invite/zt-143mx1ck2-PkM5WMagLrP1kPAY67cObg) or email [Sam Wilairat](mailto:sam.wilairat@stanford.edu) to be added to the mailing list.